michaelplackowski/michaelplackowski.github.io/index.md

 ## ELEC4630 - Assignment 3 Q1 - Michael Plackowski's Blog

 I am an Electrical Engineering student at The University of Queensland undertaking the course, ELEC4630 - Image Processing & Computer Vision.
-The purpose of this blog is to document my progress and what I have learned about AI from the fastai course created by Jeremy Howard .
+The purpose of this blog is to document my progress and what I have learned about AI from the fastai course created by Jeremy Howard.

 ![Image of fast.ai logo](images/logo.png)